cast-org/figuration/docs/components/input-group.md

 ### Buttons with Dropdowns

-Since the dropdown toggle button is not the last item within the addon container, you can add `.input-group-end` to the toggle button to keep its `border-radius` from being reset.
+Since the dropdown toggle button is not the last item within the addon container.
+You can add `.input-group-end` to the toggle button to keep its `border-radius` from being reset.

 {% example html %}
 <div class="input-group mb-1">
   <div class="input-group-addon">
-    <button type="button" class="btn dropdown-toggle" data-cfw="dropdown">Dropdown</button>
+    <button type="button" class="btn" data-cfw="dropdown">Dropdown <span class="caret" aria-hidden="true"></span></button>
     <ul class="dropdown-menu">
       <li><a class="dropdown-item" href="#">Action</a></li>
       <li><a class="dropdown-item" href="#">Another action</a></li>